NoelDeMartin/soukai/docs/guide.md

 ::: tip Using definitions at runtime
 Once the model class has been loaded, the field definitions will be expanded to have all attributes defined in the long form.
 It is important to keep this in mind in case the `fields` property is accessed at runtime, although that shouldn't be necessary unless some advance functionality is needed.

-The long form of our example before would be defined as such (additional fields `created_at` and `updated_at` are explained in the next section):
+The long form of our example before would be defined as such (additional fields `createdAt` and `updatedAt` are explained in the next section):

 ```javascript
 {